michael2012z/BitBible/markdown/Etheridge/files/Titus.md

 8. Faithful is the word; and in this I will that thou also establish them, that they should be careful to perform good works, they who have believed in Aloha.
 These are good and profitable unto men.

-9. But from foolish disputations, and from tales of genealogies, and from contentions, and strifes of the sophree,Scribes. withdraw; for profit is not in them, and they are vain.
+9. But from foolish disputations, and from tales of genealogies, and from contentions, and strifes of the sophree,

 10. From an heretical man, after one time and twice thou hast admonished him, withdraw;